 • Were the charts and diagrams clunky and hard to understand?

-When people see the same old boring PowerPoint themes, there’s a good chance they’re going to lose focus.
+When people see the same old boring PowerPoint layouts and themes, there’s a good chance they’re going to lose focus.

 Rich media, like video, matters more than ever and there’s no better way to stand out than by creating creative and engaging visual content.
 If you want to really capture your audience’s attention, you need to design creative presentations, like this one: